szxivk/odin-project-webdev-2024/odin-proj/webdev-foundations/html_thoughts.md

 - The `rel` attribute: is used to describe the relation between the current page and the linked document.

 - The `noopener` and `noreferrer` values are ways to protect the page you're coming from and make the interaction between pages safer.
-  - these are used to:
+- These are used to:
     1. Prevent security risks (by stopping the new page from messing with the original page).
     2. Enhance privacy (by hiding the source page from the new page).